hanminlli/hanminlli.github.io/_pages/about.md

 </figure>
 A UK research team estimated that pet ownership delivers about £70,000 per year in life-satisfaction value (roughly $90,000), so Guoba continues to enrich my life immeasurably.

 Nothing beats the feeling of being outdoors, hiking, in particular, makes me feel fully present.
-I am also a big fan of travelling and I have visited lots of countries.
+I am also a big fan of travelling and I have visited lots of countries and regions.
 Here is my current foot print.

 <div style="max-width:720px;margin:auto;">